 \end{definition}

 The following two separability conditions based on vertex cuts are key for our characterization.

-\begin{definition}[Vertex separability] For a given $k$-hypergraph $G$ we say that two distinct vertices $v$ and $v'$ from the same part $V_i$, $i \in [k]$ are \emph{separable} if there exists some $j \in [k]$ with $j \neq i$ such that every $v$--$v'$ path contains a vertex in $V_j$.
-(Informally, removing $V_j$ from the vertex set and from the edges separates $v$ and $v'$.)
-A hypergraph is called \emph{vertex-separable} if every two vertices from the same part are separable. \end{definition}
+\begin{definition}[Vertex separability] For a given $k$-hypergraph $G$ we say that distinct vertices $v,v'\in V_i$ with $i \in [k]$ are \emph{separable} if there exists $j \in [k]$ with $j \neq i$ such that every $v$--$v'$ path contains a vertex in $V_j$.
+(Informally, removing $V_j$ from the vertex set and from the edges of $G$ separates $v$ and $v'$.)
+A $k$-hypergraph~$G$ is called \emph{vertex-separable} if every two distinct vertices from the same vertex part of $G$ are separable. \end{definition}

-\begin{definition}[Edge separability] For a given $k$-hypergraph $G$ we say that two distinct hyperedges $e$ and $e'$ are \emph{separable} if there exists some $j \in [k]$ such that every $e$--$e'$~path contains a vertex in $V_j$.
-A hypergraph is called \emph{edge-separable} if every two hyperedges are separable. \end{definition} Note that any pair of hyperedges sharing two or more vertices are not separable.
-Therefore, edge-separable hypergraphs do not contain such hyperedge pairs.
+\begin{definition}[Edge separability] For a given $k$-hypergraph $G$ we say that its distinct hyperedges $e, e' \in E$ are \emph{separable} if there exists $j \in [k]$ such that every $e$--$e'$~path contains a vertex in $V_j$.
+A $k$-hypergraph~$G$ is called \emph{edge-separable} if every two distinct hyperedges of $G$ are separable. \end{definition}

+Note that any pair of hyperedges sharing two or more vertices are not separable.
+Therefore, edge-separable $k$-hypergraphs do not contain such hyperedge pairs.